Giuseppe Iachini: Udinese

 He was appointed manager of Udinese on 19 May 2016.
 He was sacked on 2 October 2016.

 Sassuolo

 On 27 November 2017, Iachini was named manager of Sassuolo following the sacking of Christian Bucchi.
 He left the club on 5 June 2018 by mutual consent.

 Empoli

-On 6 November 2018, he was appointed manager of Empoli, replacing Aurelio Andreazzoli who was sacked the day before.
+On 6 November 2018, he was appointed manager of Empoli, replacing Aurelio Andreazzoli, who was sacked the day before.
 He was sacked on 13 March 2019.

 Fiorentina

 On 23 December 2019, Iachini was unveiled as the new manager of Fiorentina, his former club as a player.
 He succeeded Vincenzo Montella.
 On 9 November 2020, Iachini was sacked.

 On 24 March 2021, Iachini was rehired as Fiorentina manager after Cesare Prandelli resigned.

 Parma

-On 23 November 2021, Iachini returned into management as the new head coach of ambitious Serie B club Parma, replacing Enzo Maresca.
+On 23 November 2021, Iachini returned into management as the new head coach of Serie B club Parma, replacing Enzo Maresca.

-On 17 May 2022, after failing to ensure qualification to the promotion playoffs despite having been touted as title favourites before the start of the season, Parma announced their decision not to confirm Iachini as their manager.
+On 17 May 2022, after failing to ensure qualification to the promotion playoffs, despite being touted as title favourites before the start of the season, Parma announced their decision not to continue with Iachini as their manager.